Find out where to get the best foreign exchange currency rates for your holiday in Cyprus.

 You can now even get currency changed from Sterling to Euros at your local supermarket like Tesco.

-Check the latest "spot" market rate online at a site like XE.com.
+Tip: Check the latest "spot" market rate online at a site like XE.com.
 While you will never get the "spot" rate as this is a benchmark used by the money markets, it will give you a guideline as to how much different locations are offering compared to this rate.

 Then compare prices across at least 3 different companies before choosing which is best.
 You may also have to take into account whether they will buy back any unused currency at the same rate and whether they offer traveller cheques as these are often safer than taking cash.

-Another tip is to plan roughly how much you think you will need for your holiday and plan to "buy" around 25% of the money in Cyprus itself.
+Tip: Plan roughly how much you think you will need for your holiday and plan to "buy" around 25% of the money in Cyprus itself.

 You can either do this at a Cypriot bank or even through a hole in the wall machine.
 You won't, however, know the foreign exchange currency rate when you take cash out and your bank will normally charge you around 1.5% commission for what is known as a cash advance and for foreign bank processing fees (especially if you do this on a credit card).